Chickens are probably not on your radar when you think of birds that fly, but quite a few breeds are very good at it!

-There’s nothing quite as frustrating as chasing after one of your favorite birds that has “flown the coop” in an effort to protect her from being eaten or run over by a car.
+There’s nothing quite as frustrating as chasing after one of your favorite birds that have “flown the coop” to protect her from being eaten or run over by a car.

-Chasing one down and slipping in mud is embarrassing and being outmaneuvered by something so small can be humbling.
+Chasing one down and slipping in mud is embarrassing, and being outmaneuvered by something so small can be humbling.
 Even worse: they get better at it.

 That being said, this extra lift is nothing to laugh at!
 Chickens have been seen jumping onto 7-foot fences or flying even higher to reach roofs or tree branches!

 Chicken Breeds and Flight